|The Vineyards||| Print ||

 The McClellan Estate vineyard, planted by the Brown family in 2003, sits adjacent to Seven Hills Vineyard and borders the acclaimed Windrow Vineyard.
 The well-drained, silt-loam soils of the McClellan Estate are highly suitable to Bordeaux style grapes, including Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec and Petit Verdot.
 Grapes from these vineyards, grown on a Geneva Double-cross training system, have produced unmatched wines, including those of critically acclaimed Saviah Cellars and Seven Hills Winery.

 The Watermill Estate, located across the road from Cayuse Winery, was selected due to its alluvial nature and planted in 2006.
 These well-drained, rocky soils are home to Syrah, Malbec, Cabernet Franc, Tempranillo and Mourvèdre varietals, trellised on a vertical shoot position.
-Grapes from this outstanding vineyard are major constituents of Saviah Cellars and Watermill Winery wines.
+Grapes from this outstanding vineyard are a major constituent of Watermill Winery wines.